louthy/language-ext/README.md

 ```
     /registered/hello-world
 ```
 Your process now has two addresses, the `/my-stuff/user/hello-world` address and the `/registered/hello-world` address that anyone can find calling `find("hello-world")`.
-This makes it very simple to bootstrap processes and send them messages:
+This makes it very simple to bootstrap processes and get messages to them even if you don't know what system is actually dealing with it:
 :
 ```C#
     tell(find("hello-world"), "Hi!");